sevrinn/interactive-rating-component/README-template.md

   - paragraph

 Once I got the structure down (more or less. hehe) I started adding styles.
-I chose to challenge myself to learn Sass for the first time.
+I chose to challenge myself to implement Sass for the first time.

 I found a great article by Adalbert Pungu (https://www.freecodecamp.org/news/how-to-use-sass-with-css/) that you can read here.
 The article breaks down two ways to install and configure Sass, one with node via npm and the other via Live Sass Compiler extension for VScode.